 Iowa State offers a Master of Family and Consumer Sciences with Dietetics specialization.
 The program costs $471 per credit hour with a 36 credit hour requirement.
 Learn to integrate components of biomedical science, human behavior, and management.
 This program is virtually designed by the learner for the learner, as there are only 9 core component credits and 21 elective credits.
 Students can choose from a vast range of nutritional applications in several areas including maternal and child nutrition, advanced medical nutrition, obesity across the lifespan, nutrition for the aging, metabolic roles of nutrition, and several others.
 The program also includes a creative component where the student chooses from the following options: a comprehensive review of literature, education or tool development, or grant application preparation.
 This program prepares registered dietitians to practice at an advanced level for doctoral study.

 6. Bowling Green State University

 Bowling Green State University offers a Masters of Science in Food and Nutrition.
 The core programming covers nutrition science, community nutrition, and medical nutrition therapy.
 The program also combines a cognate or minor.
 The minor program supports individualized career goals such as public health, biology, or counseling.
-A research core program is available with emphasis on statistics, research methods and a thesis/project.
-Core programming for the Masters in Food and Nutrition includes Family and Community Nutrition– a look at meeting nutritional needs for family and community and problem solving.
-The program also includes micro and macro nutrient coursework as well as advanced clinical nutrition.
+A research core program is available with an emphasis on statistics, research methods, and a thesis/project.
+Core programming for the Masters in Food and Nutrition includes Family and Community Nutrition– a look at meeting nutritional needs for family and community and problem-solving.
+The program also includes micro and macronutrient coursework as well as advanced clinical nutrition.
 The Master in Food and Nutrition culminates with a Master’s Project or Research in Food and Nutrition.
-Cost is $435 per credit hour.
+The cost is $435 per credit hour.